selfdriven-foundation/selfdriven-health/docs/pages/cooperative-opportunity.md

 ---
 layout: default
-title: Opportunity for an Organisation - selfdriven Health
+title: Opportunity for an Cooperative - selfdriven Health
-permalink: /organisation/opportunity/
+permalink: /cooperative/opportunity/
 ---

-# Opportunity for an Action-Focused Organisation for Better Health Outcomes
+# Opportunity for an Action-Focused Cooperative for Better Health Outcomes

 ## Scope